7 Steps toward Greater Self-Acceptance & Self-Compassion

 Try these strategies to accept yourself and practice self-compassion

 1. Befriend yourself

 When you spend all your time listing the ways in which you’d like to change, you can forget to do something very important—be your own friend.
 If you’re struggling with self-acceptance, you’re likely not directing inward the same respect and interest that you extend to your closest friends.
 Consider how you would treat a friend in the same situation, can you give yourself that same care?

 Instead of spying on yourself through the scope of who you could/should be, who you have been, and what others might think of you, open the door to let yourself experience the world as you truly are.
 Getting in touch with your core beliefs, wants, needs, and emotions can be a wonderful surprise.
 You’ll come to see that you’re deserving of happiness just the way you are.

 3. Believe that you are more than the sum of your mistakes and adjust your expectations of what you should achieve

 If your sense of self-worth is conditional upon whether you succeed or fail, you can lend a lot of gravity to the mistakes you’ve made along the way.
 Events or relationships in the past can loom so large that you feel like you can’t get past them.
 The truth is, you’re a lot more than what you’ve done “wrong”—you are just as much composed of strength and goodness.

-4. Forgive yourself
+4. Forgive yourself for small slights